 Other fun stories about the site come from David Starbuck when he visited the site in 1970 his guide told him that the whole site, stone chambers, trails, walls, and all were actually a giant representation of an Indian or Asian face wearing a peaked hat.
 This image was an ancient mental concept that had crossed the Bering Straights ten thousand years ago and that this image had been repeated in ‘Indian’ art all across American for thousand of years (Starbuck 2006).
 Starbuck rightly points out that “Every time another absurd theory is added to the mix, it becomes harder to accept any of the elaborate tails told about the site.
 (2006)”

 So Where is the Evidence for Mystery Hill?

 The “sacrificial table” as it’s called, is clearly a cider press or rather large lye stone.
 Pretty much anyone familiar with 18th -19th century homesteading knows what these are as both were pretty indicative of everyday life.
 You can even Google either term and see lots of images of stones that are similar to identical to the “sacrificial table”.
-I can only assumed here that the owners of the site still call it that to drum up drama.
-As for the “Oracle Chamber” underneath it , it’s merely a happy coincidence that the chamber produces echoes.
-Obviously it was meant for liquid collection and probably storage as well.
+I can only assume here that the owners of the site still call it that to drum up drama.
+As for the “Oracle Chamber” underneath it, it’s merely a happy coincidence that the chamber produces echoes.
+Obviously, it was meant for liquid collection and probably storage as well.